-- We have new anti racism book groups forming soon, which will be meeting over Zoom.
+- Join anti racism book groups.
 Working with a small group of other white folks committed to this path is a really important way to strengthen our anti racism muscles.
-Email Julie to join a book group!

 - Post a Black Lives Matter lawn sign.
 Contact Priscilla Bremser to get one for $15.

 Lauren Wyeth, Director of Children, Youth and Family Ministries at First Universalist Church of Minneapolis

 Lauren gives a really truthful yet tender telling of what happened to George Floyd and why people are so upset about it.
 And she also offers really meaningful ways for families to respond on a small scale in our homes, our neighborhoods, or with our local officials.
 Definitely worth a watch as a parent, to have some language modeled for a great way to talk with your own kids about what happened and why it’s important to take some kind of action as Unitarian Universalist.

 Supporting Kids Of Color in The Wake of Racialized Violence: Part One(with a link to Part Two)